Skip to main content

 For more real-world testing, CPU-intensive games like Shadow of the Tomb Raider, Civilization VI and GTA V can give you a good idea of what game performance improvements you have managed to achieve.

-Overclock using XMP memory profiles
+Overclock using XMP and Expo memory profiles

 Step 2: With the BIOS open, it's time to look around.
 Every motherboard is different, but you want to search for overclocking settings.
 In our ASUS example, it's in the Extreme Tweaker menu.
-Look in the memory tuning section, and when you find your memory's XMP settings, choose the one that you want to use.
+Look in the memory tuning section, and when you find your memory's XMP or Expo settings, choose the one that you want to use.

 Save the settings and restart, and you should be able to see your new memory settings.